 Michael also took advantage of various opportunities to work for Indiana Tech’s athletic department, which opened doors to coaching opportunities and interning at a sports facility within Fort Wayne.

 Rob SurberB.S. in Business Administration-Management, 2016

 Rob is a manufacturing supervisor at Zimmer Biomet in the orthopedics capital of the world, Warsaw, Indiana.
 Drawing from the experience of his Indiana Tech professors helped him create a new world for himself.

-“I feel that it was the culmination of all the professors who had real-life experience in the workforce (that prepared me most for my career).
+“It was the culmination of all the professors who had real-life experience in the workforce that prepared me most for my career.
 They were able to teach me the things that the books could not,” Rob said.